RobinKumar5986/wwwhisper/README.md

    requested resource, sub-request returns HTTP status code 403, which is returned to the user.

 The login page, which is presented to not authenticated users, asks the user to sign-in with Persona.
 Sign-in process returns a cryptographically-secure assertion that is sent to the wwwhisper and that allows to determine a verified email address of the user.
 The assertion does not carry user's password and is valid only for the current domain, because of this, a malicious site can not use the assertion to authenticate with other sites.
 After extracting the email from the assertion, wwwhisper determines if any resources are shared with the user.
-If yes, a session cookie is set and the user is successfully logged.
+If yes, a session cookie is set and the user is successfully logged in.
 If no resources are shared, a 403 error is returned to the user and a session cookie is not set.

 nginx sub_filter module is used to insert a small iframe at the bottom of every protected html document.
 The iframe contains the user's email